-Manatee County Sheriff trying to stop lawmakers from reducing prison sentences
+Manatee County sheriff trying to stop lawmakers from reducing prison sentences

 “If you look at the definition, that they don’t give you, in that bill of non-violent offenders there are still drug offenses, there are sexual battery offenses,” Wells said.

-10News has reached out to Senator Brandes for comment, and we are waiting to hear back.

 The bill also aims to reduce the state's prison population.
-Wells says it’s a ploy to save money.
-Estimates show the bill could take more than 9,000 people out of prison by the year 2023-24 and save the state $860 million over a five-year period.
+Estimates show the bill could take more than 9,000 people out of prison by the year 2023-24.

 “The legislators have not been really kind to the department of corrections.
 They haven’t funded it properly, they are having issues there with their prisons themselves, they need a lot of work,” Wells said.